-Act reference: FAAct Schedule 3 clause 1 Adjusted taxable income relevant to FTB, SKB and CCS, Schedule 3 clause 2 Adjusted taxable income
+Act reference: FAAct Schedule 3 clause 1 Adjusted taxable income relevant to FTB, schoolkids bonus and CCS, Schedule 3 clause 2 Adjusted taxable income

 Estimates provided by the individual

-Individuals claiming SBP are required to provide Centrelink with an estimate of family income for the 6 month period beginning on the day of the child's delivery.
+Individuals claiming SBP are required to provide Centrelink with an estimate of their family income for the 6-month period beginning on the day of the child's delivery.

 Indexed current estimates - FTB & CCS only

-If, having provided an initial income estimate, the individual chooses not to provide an estimate of family income for a subsequent year, Centrelink will determine payment on the basis of an indexed estimate.
-The indexed estimate is worked out by adjusting the individual's most recent estimate by an indexation factor determined by movements in the average weekly earnings over the relevant 12 month period.
+If, having provided an initial income estimate, the individual chooses not to provide an estimate of their family income for a subsequent year, Centrelink will determine payment on the basis of an indexed estimate.
+The indexed estimate is worked out by adjusting the individual's most recent estimate by an indexation factor determined by movements in the average weekly earnings over the relevant 12-month period.

 Indexed actual income - FTB & CCS only

-If an individual's payments are determined on the basis of an indexed estimate, it may be subject to a second adjustment once the individual's actual income for the previous financial year becomes known.
-Centrelink will adjust the actual income by an indexation factor determined by movements in the average weekly earnings over the relevant 12 month period and compare the result with the indexed estimate.
-Payments will be based on the higher amount for the rest of that income year.
+If an individual's payments are determined on the basis of an indexed estimate, the indexed estimate may be subject to a second adjustment once the individual's actual income for the previous financial year becomes known.
+Centrelink will adjust the actual income by an indexation factor determined by movements in the average weekly earnings over the relevant 12-month period and compare the result with the indexed estimate.
+Payments will be based on the higher estimate amount for the rest of that income year.